-The 18-hour minor provides for an interdisciplinary approach to Diversity Studies.
+The 18–hour minor provides for an interdisciplinary approach to Diversity Studies.
 It also provides conceptual frameworks for exploring new perspectives which recover the history and creative expressions previously excluded by the traditional approaches to higher education.
-The minor fosters students development of self, voice, and moral vision to prepare them to live and work effectively in a pluralistic society.
-Although not required, the minor currently offers students the option of a concentration in African America, American Indian/Native American or Latino American Studies.
+The minor fosters students development of self, voice, and moral vision to prepare students to live and work effectively in a pluralistic society.
+Although not required, the minor currently offers students the option of a concentration in a special topics area.
+The special topics include: African American, American Indian or Latino American Studies, Latinos and the Media.
 Students may also explore issues related to religion, age, sexual orientation, and physical ability and disability.
+Using the courses available students may design a special focus based on their interest or career path.